SModelS/smodels/docs/manual/source/Installation.rst

    Remember, though, that the compilers as well as Resummino's dependencies (boost, gsl, see above) need to be installed already.

- * If Python's *setuptools* is installed in your machine, SModelS and its dependencies can also be installed.
+ * Python's *setuptools*, if installed in your machine, can also be used for installing SModelS and its dependencies.
    After downloading the source from the `SModelS releases page <https://github.com/SModelS/smodels/releases>`_ and extracting it, run::

      setup.py install

-   within the main smodels directory.
+   within the main SModelS directory.
 If the python libraries are installed in a system folder (as is the default behavior), it will be necessary to run the install command with superuser privilege.
    Alternatively, one can run setup.py with the "--user" flag: ::